-The machine is just a few nanometres long (a few millionths of a millimetre) and can only be seen using special instruments.
-Its creation was inspired by natural complex molecular factories where information from DNA is used to programme the linking of molecular building blocks in the correct order.
-The most extraordinary of these factories is the ribosome, a massive molecular machine found in all living cells.
+The rotaxane-based machine is just a few nanometers long (a few millionths of a millimeter) and can only be seen using special instruments.
+Its creation was inspired by natural complex molecular factories where information from DNA is used to program the linking of molecular building blocks in the correct order.

+The most extraordinary of these factories is the ribosome, a massive molecular machine found in all living cells that links amino acids together in the order specified by messenger RNA (mRNA) molecules.
+Leigh's machine is based on the ribosome.